 Turkish culture is very sociable and you shouldn’t be concerned by people wanting to engage you in conversation.
 Food, coffee and tea are great ways to find out about Turkish social life, as well as more unconventional experiences like Hammams (traditional Turkish baths).

-Turkey is keen to become a cashless culture, however it’s wise to have a ready supply of cash for street vendors and cafés.
-The Post Office Travel Money Card gives you freedom to use cash or card in 13 currencies including Turkish Lira.
-It’s a prepaid cash card, meaning you can’t spend more than you have, and it works everywhere you see the Mastercard™ symbol.
+Turkey is keen to become a cashless culture, however it’s wise to have a ready supply of Turkish lira for street vendors and cafés.
+You can also take a prepaid travel money card, which gives you the freedom to pay by cash or card and helps you budget too, since you can't spend more than you have loaded onto it.